b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 pair contains a copy of the same gene(s).
 The copies are exactly the same or are different versions of a gene (we call them [alleles](https://en.wikipedia.org/wiki/Allele)).
-In order to create gametes (like egg cell and sperm cells) the cells undergo division ([meiosis](https://en.wikipedia.org/wiki/Meiosis)).
+In order to create gametes (like the egg cell and sperm cells) the parents' cells undergo division ([meiosis](https://en.wikipedia.org/wiki/Meiosis)).
 During this process a cell splits in two and each of the child cells gets one chromosome from the pair.